BOBANOVIORGANI/solaron-0bab6/content/pages/privacy-policy.md

 ---
 metaTitle: Privacy Policy
+metaDescription: >-
-metaDescription: 'Our company''s privacy policy.
-Everything you '
+  Our company's privacy policy.
+Everything you set as a shipping or payment info, we don't store.
+Since 2022.
 addTitleSuffix: true
 socialImage: /images/SOLAROW (1).png
 metaTags: []